ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 V4 and V5 transactions both support sapling, but the underlying data structures are different.
 So we need to make the sapling data types generic over the V4 and V5 structures.

 In V4, anchors are per-spend, but in V5, they are per-transaction.
+In V5, the shared anchor is only present if there is at least one spend.

-For consistency, also we move some fields into the `ShieldedData` type, and rename some fields and types.
+For consistency, we also move some fields into the `ShieldedData` type, and rename some fields and types.

 ## Orchard Additions Overview
 [orchard-additions-overview]: #orchard-additions-overview